Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Model

-In Definition \ref{def_gsp} if $S$ only contains one agent, then definition is referred to as \emph{strategyproof}.
-(Group) strategyproof mechanisms may not be able to achieve the optimal value of the two objectives.
-Therefore we use \emph{approximation ratio} to evaluate the performance of the mechanism.
-For an entrance fee function $e$ and location profile \(\bm{x}\in \mathbb{R}^n\), let \(OPT_{tc}(e,\bm{x})\) and \(OPT_{mc}(e,\bm{x})\) be the optimal total cost and the optimal maximum cost of the optimization problems, respectively.
+(Group) strategyproof mechanisms may not be able to achieve the optimal value for one of the two objectives.
+Thus we use \emph{approximation ratio} to evaluate the performance of the mechanism.
+For an entrance fee function $e$ and position profile \(\mathbf{x}\in \mathbb{R}^n\), let \(OPT_{tc}(e,\mathbf{x})\) and \(OPT_{mc}(e,\mathbf{x})\) be the optimal total cost and maximum cost of the optimization problems, respectively.
+For an entrance fee function $e$ and position profile \(\mathbf{x}\), the approximation ratio of \(f(e,\mathbf{x})\) is defined as